asmabasly/asmabasly/README.md

 - 👋 Hi, I’m @asmabasly,
-Graduate Student with a bachelor's degree in Computer Science specializing in Software Engineering and Information Systems.
+I'm a first year Software Engineering student.
 I am driven by a deep enthusiasm for Artificial Intelligence.
 Throughout my academic career, I have gained practical experience in key areas such as
 - Machine Learning
 - Recommendation Systems
 - Computer Vision